vladikcomper/md-modules/README.md

 ### Supported platforms

 Utilities code is cross-platform and can be compiled on Windows, Linux and MacOS platforms.
-However, only Windows versions are "officially" released now (see notes below).
+However, only Linux versions are fully supported as of right now (see notes below).

 For your convinience, repository comes with pre-compiled binaries of all the utilities for 64-bit Windows and Linux.